 - We also advised her to get a prenuptial agreement in place before marriage to protect her future inheritance, the assets she creates before marriage, and to avoid having to pay alimony should the marriage end in divorce.
 The agreement also addressed the equity in the home since she will be put up her money to purchase it and will continue to pay the mortgage and taxes.

 - A few years back, her parents reworked their estate plan and as part of the revisions decided to give her the inheritance outright because she was older and responsible.
 We had a discussion with her and her parents and advised them to put any assets she receives in a discretionary, lifetime trust to protect her inherited assets from creditors and unforeseen events.
 They agreed to rework their plan as they did not think about protecting the assets for her.

-- We referred her to one of the numerous realtors we work with that we know will provide her with objective advice and guidance while keep focused on the budget as she and her fiance searches for a new home.
+- We referred her to one of the numerous realtors we work with that we know will provide her with objective advice and guidance while keeping focused on the budget as she and her fiance search for a new home.